calculix/gmsh2ccx/README.md

 # gmsh2ccx

 Convert Gmsh .inp-file to CalculiX .inp-file.
-Tested on 2D first order triangles and quadrangles.
+Works with 2D first order triangles and quadrangles.
+Tested in Gmsh 4.2.1 and Calculix 2.15.

 From Gmsh 'Physical Curve' generates *NSET and *SURFACE blocks.
 (Gmsh itself does not generate *SURFACE keyword and does not list element edges belonging to the 'Physical Curve'.)